dmulyalin/ttp/docs/source/Outputs/Formatters.rst

 jinja2
 ******************************************************************************

-**Prerequisites:** `Jinja2 <https://palletsprojects.com/p/jinja/>`_ module needs to be installed on the system
+**Prerequisites:** `Jinja2 module <https://palletsprojects.com/p/jinja/>`_  needs to be installed on the system

 This outputters allow to render parsing results with jinja2 template.
-Jinja2 template can be enclosed in output tag text data.
+Jinja2 template should be enclosed in output tag text data.
 Jinja2 templates can help to produce any text output out of parsing results.
-There are lots of use cases for it, to name a few:

-* vendor configuration translator - parse vendor A configuration, emit configuration for vendor B
-* markdown - use Jinja2 template to produce markdown report etc.

-Within jinja2, the whole parsing results data passed into the renderer within `_data_` variable, that variable can be referenced in template accordingly.
+Within jinja2, the whole parsing results passed in `_data_` variable, that variable can be referenced in template accordingly.

 **Example**